flextype-themes/bootstrap-site/README.md

 3. Download Bootstrap Site Theme and unzip theme to the folder `/project/themes/bootstrap-site`
 4. Update setting `theme` with new value `bootstrap-site` in `/project/config/plugins/site/settings.yaml`

-The theme by itself is useful, but you may have an easier time getting up and running by installing a project skeleton for this theme, it is placed in the `_project` folder.
-The Bootstrap Site Project Skeleton contains: sample content, fieldsets for Admin Panel Plugin.
+The theme by itself is useful, but you may have an easier time getting up and running by installing a project demo content for this theme, it is placed in the `_project` folder.
+The Bootstrap Site Project demo content contains: sample content, fieldsets for [Admin Panel Plugin](https://github.com/flextype-plugins/admin).
 Just copy `_project` folder content into your project folder.

 ## LICENSE
 [The MIT License (MIT)](https://github.com/flextype-themes/bootstrap-site/blob/master/LICENSE.txt)